 Fifty years ago President Lyndon Johnson signed the Land and Water Conservation Act into law, creating the Land and Water Conservation Fund (LWCF) to build and expand public parks and forests.
 The idea was to get the American people outdoors to recreate and become more physically fit.
 If national parks are our greatest idea, the LWCF is the bank account that brings the greatest idea to life.

-Since 1964 LWCF has funded thousands of projects at the federal, state and municipal level.
-In New Hampshire it has funded state and municipal parks from Coos County to the sea.
+Since 1964 LWCF has funded thousands of projects at the federal, state and municipal levels.
+In New Hampshire, it has funded state and municipal parks from Coos County to the sea.
+In fact, through the end of 2018, our state had received a total of $165.4 million in LWCF funds since the program’s establishment.
 LWCF has funded major additions to the White Mountain National Forest and the establishment of the Lake Umbagog National Wildlife Refuge.
 It has funded Forest Legacy projects, placing permanent conservation easements on privately owned forest lands, like the 146,100 acre Connecticut Headwaters conservation easement in Coos County, and the Moose Mountains Reservation (owned by the Forest Society) in Middleton and Brookfield.

 We want to thank our federal elected officials for their leadership in support of LWCF.
 Their actions have strengthened the commitment made in 1965 to safeguard our natural areas and cultural heritage.

 The Forest Society is part of the national LWCF Coalition.
 Together with our partners from across the country, we strongly support the permanent reauthorization of LWCF’s dedicated funding sources from OCS lease revenues.
-We also strongly support full annual funding of LWCF at $900 million a year.
-Click here to read a letter from SPNHF President/Forester Jane Difley to Secretary of the Interior, Ryan Zinke asking Sec.
-Zinke to reconsider the Administration’s current position on the program.
+We also strongly support the full annual funding of LWCF at $900 million a year.

 A Vision for America’s Forests – speech by US Secretary of Agriculture, August 9, 2010